-Shared taxis are similar to normal taxis but carry several passengers who are travelling in the same direction.
+Share taxis are similar to normal taxis but carry several passengers who are travelling in the same direction.
 Fares are charged according to the number of passengers and the distance they're travelling.
 Aside from being cheap, they're a good option during city rush hours because they limit waiting time.

 Driving in India

-Domestic flights in India
+Air travel in India

-One thing to note is that new airlines are known to pop up from time to time offering great deals, but end up shutting down quite quickly – getting a refund can be a major hassle.
-It may be best to use established airlines like Air India, Go Air, IndiGo Airlines, Jet Airways or SpiceJet.
+New airlines are known to pop up from time to time offering great deals, but end up shutting down quite quickly – getting a refund can be a major hassle.
+It is best to use established airlines such as Air India, which is India's flag carrier airline, or GoAir, IndiGo or SpiceJet.

 To get the best prices on domestic flights in India, expats should book as far in advance as possible.
-It's also worth noting that tickets to small cities generally cost more as there are usually fewer flights to these destinations.